codex-academy/SortAndSearch/pages/sorting.md

 Take a look at how Insertion sort works [in this video](https://www.youtube.com/watch?v=DFG-XuyPYUQ)

 [Here's a video](https://www.youtube.com/watch?v=f8hXR_Hvybo) about how the very efficient Merge sort algorithm works.

+## What makes sorting hard?

+When you looked at the various different sorting algorithm what did you notice?
+Maybe you realized that some of them is easier to understand than other algorithms.
+Selection sort is using an algorithm similar to a linear search, it that search through the list of values for the biggest or smallest value then move it to a separate list.

+It keep on doing that until all the values in the list has been sorted.
+The problem with this approach that a lot of steps is required to sort a list of values.
+[BigO notation](https://justin.abrah.ms/computer-science/big-o-notation-explained.html) is the term for the number of iterations or complexity a Algorithm might need to complete.

+Some sorting algorithms works better than others based on the state of the dataset that is being sorted.
+Algorithms in general got no knowledge about the dataset to be sorted as a result the algorithm might do unnecessary processing.
+Algorithms that performs well for an unordered list might perform badly on a list that is nearly sorted or the other way around.
+Look at these [sorting algorithm animations](https://www.toptal.com/developers/sorting-algorithms) to understand how different sorting algorithms performs with various different datasets.